Education in New Zealand: History

 Before the arrival of Europeans, Māori ran schools to pass on traditional knowledge including songs, chants, tribal history, spiritual understanding, and knowledge of medicinal plants.
 These wānanga were usually run by elders called tohunga, respected for their tribal knowledge and teaching was confined to the rangatira (chiefly) class.
 Reading and writing were unknown, but wood carving was well developed.

 Formal European-style schooling was first introduced in 1815 and was well established in 1832 by the London Missionary Society missionaries, who learned Māori and built the first schools in the Bay of Islands.
 Both children and adults were taught.
 The main resources were the Christian New Testament and slates, and teaching was in the Māori language.
 For many years the Bible was the only literature used in teaching, and this became a major factor in how Māori viewed the European world.
 In the 1850s a Māori trade school was established at Te Awamutu by John Gorst to teach Māori practical skills associated with European-style farming, but in 1863 was burnt down by Rewi Maniapoto in the early stages of New Zealand Wars.

 Teaching by missionaries in Native schools were in Māori between 1815 and 1900.
 The Young Māori Party MPs, especially Māui Pōmare and Āpirana Ngata, advocated the teaching of Māori children in English, as well as teaching hygiene to lower the Māori sickness and death rates.
 Pōmare was knighted after WW1 for his work in improving Māori learning and integration into New Zealand society.

-The absence of a national education system meant that the first sizable secondary education providers were grammar schools and other private institutions.
+The absence of a national education system meant that the first sizeable secondary education providers were grammar schools and other private institutions.
 The first grammar school in New Zealand, Auckland Grammar School, was established in 1850 and formally recognised as an educational establishment in 1868 through the Auckland Grammar School Appropriation Act.
 Some schools were set up by religious groups, and others by provincial governments.
 Nelson and Otago were better funded and more efficient education systems than northern provinces such as Auckland; Auckland Board of Education was set up in 1857, under the Education Act of that year, and had 45 schools by 1863.

 The Canterbury Provincial Council passed its first Educational Ordinance in 1857, appointed a Board of Education in 1863, and had eighty-four school districts by 1873 when it changed funding from school fees to rating land to provide free secular primary education in its schools.

 Following the abolition of the provinces in November 1876, New Zealand established a free, compulsory, and secular national state education system from 1 January 1878, largely modelled on the Canterbury system.

+Victorian ideals had an influence on New Zealand education and schools even if open to both genders would often separate boys and girls.

 Early childhood education

-Many children attend some form of early childhood education before they begin school, such as:
+Many children attend some form of early childhood education before they begin school.